 We will be reading original contributions of some of the great creative thinkers in this field, as well as secondary sources.
 We will evaluate different perspectives in order to deepen our own ideas about understanding and describing personality.
-Students are required to attend regularly, to read the assigned materials in preparation for each class, to take a quiz before each class, to give one 15 minute presentation, and to participate actively in class discussion.
+Students are required to read the assigned materials in preparation for each class, to attend regularly, and to participate actively in class discussion.